radarsh/gradle-test-logger-plugin/README.md

 }
 ```

-By default all the above four flags are turned on.
+By default the flags `showPassed`, `showSkipped` and `showFailed` are turned on while `showOnlySlow` will be off.
 If you have chosen to display standard streams by setting
 `showStandardStreams` flag to `true`, any output produced by filtered out tests will not be displayed.

 ### Change log level